 The Company's activities since inception have primarily consisted of developing product and technology rights, raising capital and performing research and development activities.
-The Company has no current source of revenue to sustain present activities, and does not expect to generate meaningful revenue until and unless the Company's licensees successfully commercialize XIPERE, its other licensees receive regulatory approval and successfully commercialize such licensees' product candidates or the Company commercializes its product candidates either on its own or with a third party.
 The Company is subject to a number of risks and uncertainties similar to those of other life science companies at a similar stage of development, including, among others, the need to obtain adequate additional financing, successful development efforts including regulatory approval of products, compliance with government regulations, successful commercialization of potential products, protection of proprietary technology and dependence on key individuals.